averroes-ai/averroes/DIAGNOSTIC_GUIDE.md

 ## 🎯 Overview

-The FiqhAdvisor app includes comprehensive diagnostic tools to test and monitor the AI system integration.
+The averroes app includes comprehensive diagnostic tools to test and monitor the AI system integration.
 These tools help verify:

 - ✅ API key configuration (Grok and Groq)
 - ✅ System initialization and UniFFI bindings